oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 ```

 ## B.2 Example 2
-`This example is for a transport where the header information is outside the JSON (eg HTTPS API) and only body is in JSON.`
+This example is for a transport where the header information is outside the JSON (e.g., HTTPS API) and only body is in JSON.

 ```
 {
-    "id": "3cf4df44-1fbb-4b40-936c-b6139000d9d4",
-    "action": "allow",
     "target": {
         "ip_addr": "1.2.3.4"
     },